Nexus-Mods/StarfieldSaveTool/README.md

 ### Extended Plugin

-Includes the Plugin data above and the following:
+Includes the Base Plugin data and the following:

 | Name    | Type       | Description            |
 |---------|------------|------------------------|